yesbotics/dualsense-controller-python/README.md

 ## MacOS support

 MacOS is not supported currently.
-Feel free to help us!
+We are discussing the viability of implementation and there may also be macos support in the future.

 ## Special thanks to